wechto/paper/README.md

   We show that simple quality-estimation approaches might fail due to compounding error, and fix this issue by jointly estimating both the quality and reward using a variational approach.

+  :curly_loop: [BEHAVIORAL CLONING FROM NOISY DEMONSTRATION](https://openreview.net/pdf?id=zrT3HcsWSAt) :volcano: :sweat_drops:

+  we propose an imitation learning algorithm to address the problem without any environment interactions and annotations associated with the non-optimal demonstrations.

 + Meta IRL

   :curly_loop: [Meta-Inverse Reinforcement Learning with Probabilistic Context Variables](https://arxiv.org/pdf/1909.09314.pdf)